samuelryc/mp-mahonypharma/README.md

 # mp-mahonypharma
-The shut down website of mahonypharma.com created by Samuel Ryc on June 2014.
+The retired repository of mahonypharma.com created by Samuel Ryc on June 2014.